Pregnancy & Acupuncture

 ACUPUNCTURE AND GYNAECOLOGY

-In gynaecology, acupuncture is known to be an effective treatment for a wide range of problems, including: period pain, irregular periods, amenorrhea, PMT, endometriosis, fibroids, and infertility.
-Acupuncture is known to be effective during pregnancy, where it can be used to relieve morning sickness, boost energy, reduce fluid retention, and may assist with breech presentation and gently prepare the body for labour.
+In gynaecology, acupuncture is known to be an effective treatment for a wide range of problems, including period pain, irregular periods, amenorrhea, PMT, endometriosis, fibroids, and infertility.
+Acupuncture is known to be effective during pregnancy, where it can be used to relieve morning sickness, boost energy, reduce fluid retention and assist with breech presentation and gently prepare the body for labour.
 Acupuncture is known to help increase energy levels, improve sleep, and enable the body to deal better with stress.

 EFFECTS OF ACUPUNCTURE